 Students must complete the HESI exam for the ADN program.
-More information about this exam, how to register, and the cost will be available in late summer 2022.
+View more information about the HESI exam, how to register, and the cost here.

 Students must provide verification (card or registry number) of current status as an Ohio state tested nurse aide (STNA).
 The COTC course that provides eligibility for STNA testing is NURS 002 Basic Health Care Skills.

 Students must submit official high school transcript with graduation date or official GED transcript.
 High school seniors must send a current transcript during their senior year and a final transcript after graduation.
 Additionally, official transcripts from all career centers, colleges, and universities attended past and current with GPA must be sent.
 ALL foreign transcripts (high school and colleges) must be evaluated by a NACES Member- www.naces.org.